Compare Small Business Loans

 Terms used are:

 - Current liabilities: These are obligations that must be paid within one year.
-They include the interest on long-term debt that must be paid in the next year.
-Common payables include those for wages, taxes, interest, utilities and insurance.
+This includes common account payables, such as wages, taxes, interest, utilities and insurance.
+Also included is the current portion of long-term debt that must be paid in the next year.

-There are two ways to calculate the quick ratio:
+There are two ways to calculate quick ratio:

-- QR = (Current Assets – Inventories – Prepaids) / Current Liabilities
+- QR = (Current Assets - Inventories - Prepaid Expenses) / Current Liabilities

 - QR = (Cash + Cash Equivalents + Marketable Securities + Accounts Receivable) / Current Liabilities

-The first version emphasizes the items that can’t be quickly turned into cash.
+The first quick ratio formula emphasizes the items that can’t be quickly turned into cash.
 Inventories can be sold off for cash, but it might take more than 90 days.
 To attempt to sell them off rapidly, you might have to accept a large discount to their market value.
-Prepaids expenses are items like prepaid insurance and prepaid subscriptions.
+Prepaid expenses are items like prepaid insurance and prepaid subscriptions.
+These aren’t included in how to calculate quick ratio because they can’t be used to pay current liabilities.
 Theoretically, you could attempt to cancel them and receive a refund, but it can take a long time and you will probably not receive the full value of the prepaid.

 Quick Ratio = Quick Assets / Current Liabilities = $145,000 / $160,000 = 0.91